Cemetery / Graveyard Scenario

 - Locker Room / Changing Room Scenario41/100Settings & SituationsA consensual erotic interest in the imagery and atmosphere of locker rooms, gym showers, and changing rooms, explored as private fantasy or role-play.
 The appeal blends sporty, sweat-and-uniform imagery with the charge of undressing in a semi-public space.41

-- Fog Fetish7/100Nebulophilia · Settings & SituationsA rare attraction in which fog, mist, haze, or smoke acts as a source of arousal, usually tied to the mood, mystery, and enveloping sensory atmosphere such conditions create rather than to any physical contact.7
+- Fog Fetish7/100Nebulophilia · Settings & SituationsAn uncommon interest in which fog, mist, haze or smoke is the trigger for arousal, keyed to the mood, concealment and enveloping atmosphere such conditions create rather than to physical contact.
+Sometimes labelled nebulophilia, an informal term absent from clinical manuals.7

 From the clinical root *coimetro-* + *-philia*.
 The base derives from Greek *koimeterion*, "sleeping place / dormitory" (from *koiman*, "to put to sleep"), the same root behind English "cemetery"; early Christian writers extended the "sleep" metaphor to burial grounds. *-philia* is Greek for "fondness/love."
 The compound *coimetrophilia* is a glossary coinage rather than a diagnostic term.